 - Address all staff formally - Wait in an orderly fashion outside a classroom until they are admitted.
-No pupil should enter a room without permission. - Be punctual in their arrival at class or other school activities. - Show respect and consideration for others both inside and outside the College. - Come to school prepared and with their homework completed. - Behave safely at break/lunchtimes and not do anything likely to upset or hurt others. - Work as hard as they can in class. - Learn, understand and adhere to the college rules.
+No pupil should enter a room without permission. - Be punctual in their arrival at class or other school activities. - In the case of lateness to class or school activities, pupils should provide a reason. - Show respect and consideration for others both inside and outside the College. - Come to school prepared and with their homework completed. - Behave safely at break/lunchtimes and not do anything likely to upset or hurt others. - Work to the best of their ability in class. - Learn, understand and adhere to the college rules. - Respect the college environment and those who learn and work here.

-(For more detail please refer to the advice printed in the Pupil Planner.
+(For more detail please refer to the advice printed in the pupil Planner.
 A photocopy is provided in the appendix to this document)